wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-log-on-windows-server.md

 In the Azure classic portal, you use the **Connect** button to start a Remote Desktop session and log on to a Windows VM.

 Do you want to connect to a Linux VM?
-See [How to log on to a virtual machine running Linux](/documentation/articles/virtual-machines-linux-how-to-log-on).
+See [How to log on to a virtual machine running Linux](/documentation/articles/virtual-machines-linux-classic-log-on/).

-> [AZURE.IMPORTANT] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model).
+> [AZURE.IMPORTANT] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model/).
 This article covers using the classic deployment model.
-Microsoft recommends that most new deployments use the Resource Manager model.
+Azure recommends that most new deployments use the Resource Manager model.

 ## Connect to the virtual machine